-Like any other country, Cuba has its own regulations that travelers must comply with when entering the country.
-There are three basic entry requirements to Cuba.
+Like any other country, Cuba has regulations that travelers must comply with when entering the country.
+There are four basic entry requirements to Cuba.

-You’ll want to bring your passport along with you for any travel overseas, and Cuba is no exception.
-Your passport must be valid for 6 months after your return date.
+You must bring your passport for overseas travel; Cuba is no exception.
+Your passport must be valid for six months after your return date.

 Cuba Tourist Card (a.k.a Cuba Visa)

 If you travel to Cuba for tourism, you most likely need the Cuba Tourist Card (“Tarjeta del Turista”).